THAMILSELVI17/weather/README.md

 🎨 Design Overview (UI/UX)

 - Clean and minimal interface with a centered layout.
-- Blue-toned UI for a weather-themed appearance.
+- Blue-toned UI for a weather themed appearance.
 - Highlighted headings for better visibility.
 - Large inputs and buttons for easy interaction.
 - Responsive design ensures compatibility with laptops and mobiles.

  Key Design Elements:
-- Center-aligned container
+- Center aligned container
 - Readable font sizes
 - Soft color contrast for text
 - Clear hierarchy for information display